ros2/demos/quality_of_service_demo/README.md

 ## Message lost status event demo

-This demo shows how to get a notification when a subscription losses a message.
+This demo shows how to get a notification when a subscription loses a message.

 The feature is available in some rmw implementations: rmw_cyclonedds, rmw_connext.
 CycloneDDS partially implements the feature and it only triggers the event under some limited circumstances, thus it's recommended to try the demo with Connext.